open-learning-exchange/open-learning-exchange.github.io/pages/robots/rbts-takehome-device-setup.md

 The app would be installed on your phone as 'Planet' or 'Take Home'.
 This might take several minutes.
 In case there is another pop-op, select OK or install as appropriate.

-Note: Configure and log into the app, just like you would do on an [Emulator](http://open-learning-exchange.github.io/#!./pages/takeHomeEmulatorSetup.md#Logging_in_on_Android_Emulator)
+Note: Configure and log into the app as you would on an Emulator.
+[You can see an example here](rbts-takehome-emulator-setup.md#Logging_in_on_Android_Emulator)